Ponant/Localization/7.x/Readme.md

 You can localize by using a shared resource file, in the same way as we have done in [Localize with IStringLocalizer](#localize-with-istringlocalizer).
 This is convenient because, usually, translations for data annotations are needed in more than one page.
-We could use the same `SharedResources.cs` and put the data annotation localized strings in the corresponding `resx` files we already have.
-However, in order to keep it more general, we will set the resources in files.
+We could use the same `SharedResources.cs` and put the data annotation localized strings in the corresponding `.resx` files we already have.
+However, in order to keep it more general, we will set the resources in new files.

-Therefore, create a `DataAnnotationResources.cs` file in the *MyResources* folder
+Therefore, create `DataAnnotationResources.cs`, `DataAnnotationResources.fr-FR.resx` and `DataAnnotationResources.de-DE.resx` files and put them in the *MyResources* folder.
+Similarly to `SharedResources.cs`, the class file `DataAnnotationResources.cs` is a dummy class with the root namepsace:

 ````csharp
 /// <summary>